graphile/crystal/postgraphile/website/versioned_docs/version-4.12.0/examples/index.md

 ---
-layout: page
-path: /postgraphile/examples/
-title: Example queries and mutations
+title: PostGraphile Example Gallery
-showExamples: queries
+sidebar_position: 1
 ---

+# Example queries and mutations

-_If you are new to GraphQL then I recommend you read through the official introduction to GraphQL [here](https://graphql.org/learn/) before continuing through the PostGraphile documentation._
+_If you are new to GraphQL then we recommend you read through the official introduction to GraphQL [here](https://graphql.org/learn/) before continuing through the PostGraphile documentation._